apache/ofbiz-framework/README.md

 New components must be put in a plugins directory which works as was the hot-deploy directory.
 For OFBiz existing components, check them out using the Gradle tasks below.</br></br>
 To check out a component, in a created on the fly plugins directory, use the **pullPluginSource** Gradle task.</br>
 To get all components use **pullAllPluginsSource**.
-Beware this delete a previously existing plugins directory.
+Beware this deletes a previously existing plugins directory.